 Addressing Stigma for Rural MOUD Programs

-Rural programs may need to address stigma regarding opioid use disorder (OUD) and use of medications
+Rural programs may need to address stigma regarding opioid use disorder (OUD) and use of medications to treat

 - Individualized stigma refers to negative thoughts and feelings experienced by the